NEWO-J/jonahowen.com/content/blog/diffing-engine.md

 My initial intution was to build a system that would use standard hash-diffing on each page to detect differences, this doesn't work due to the dynamic nature of modern website design, anything from a change in clock on the site, to a CSRF token rotating, would result in a false positive.

+### Differential Response Testing
+After going through a few options, including consideration of site screen-captures + perceptual hashing (which I decided took up way too much storage overhead and compute power for little gain).
+I decided that Gestalt Pattern Matching would be the most optimal algorithim for this.

+Gestalt Pattern Matching works by finding the longest common substring between two sequences of data, resulting in a similarity score.

+Gestalt is much more sensitive to small changes in data than perceptual hashing because it focuses on semantic content structure rather than perceptual image likeness.
+Phash will give us a very high similarity score when subtle changes happen in the website, this is not what we want.

+### How It Works

+### Limitation

+### Results